include-cpp/include-cpp.github.io/shop.md

 Depending on your location, you might want to check both to see which one is the less expensive for you.

-We also sometime sell some at C++ conferences, when possible.
+We also sometimes sell some at C++ conferences, when possible.